alexmacarthur/macarthur-me-gatsby/src/posts/deploying-code-with-a-git-hook/index.md

 ## Expect Gotchas

-While it might be conceptually straightforward, working through the details of all this was periodically frustrating for me, especially since it was my first time pulling such a thing off.
+While it might be conceptually straightforward, working through the details of all this was periodically frustrating for me, especially since it was my first time pulling off such a thing.
 That said, give yourself a little grace in dealing with the gotchas that will inevitably come up.
 Hopefully what you read here will help alleviate the pains of the process even just a little bit.
 If that's true, writing this all out was worth it.